Nov 10, 2025 · 1490 words · 7 min read

 Business Metrics:

-Regularly tracking these metrics justifies continued investment and identifies areas for improvement.
-We will explore what and how to measure in Chapter 14 - Automation as a Product
+Track these metrics regularly.
+They justify continued investment and show where to improve.
+We’ll explore what and how to measure in Chapter 14 - Automation as a Product

 1.4.
 Summary#

-Network automation is now a necessity, driven by scale, complexity, and rising expectations.
-Every organization faces the challenge of doing more, faster, and with higher reliability.
-The path to automation is not universal; each organization matures at its own pace, from small scripts to large-scale, intent-driven, and self-healing systems.
+Network automation is now a necessity.
+Scale, complexity, and rising expectations drive it.
+Every organization faces the challenge: do more, faster, with higher reliability.
+The path isn’t universal.
+Each organization matures at its own pace: small scripts to large-scale, intent-driven, self-healing systems.
 Success requires alignment across Process, People, and Technology.

-Automation’s greatest value is consistency, reliability, and speed—not just cost savings.
-Building a sustainable practice demands investment, thoughtful design, and collaboration.
+Automation’s greatest value: consistency, reliability, and speed.
+Not just cost savings.
+Building a sustainable practice takes investment, thoughtful design, and collaboration.

-This chapter sets the foundation for understanding why automation matters, the challenges it addresses, and how organizations can evolve toward architecture-driven automation.
+This chapter sets the foundation.
+Why automation matters.
+The challenges it addresses.
+How organizations can evolve toward architecture-driven automation.

 💬 Found something to improve?
 Send feedback for this chapter